 Why Does Board Certification Matter?

-In a nutshell, Board Certification represents the gold standard for achievement and expertise amongst neurosurgeons.
+In a nutshell, Board Certification represents the gold standard for training, advanced education and expertise amongst neurosurgeons.

 Following residency training, neurosurgeons may seek certification in the practice of neurosurgery through the American Board of Neurological Surgery (ABNS).
 Being a Board Certified Neurosurgeon, also called a Diplomate American Board of Neurological Surgery, is the highest level of neurosurgical qualification in this country.